Autodrom Moscow

 The Autodrom Moscow is a race track located near Moscow, 13 km from Moscow Circuit Road and 31 km from the city center.
 The track is constructed in the Miachkovo Airport area which has been in use for motor racing since 2001.
-After the total reconstruction in 2005, it was the only racing facility in Russia until the Red Ring circuit has been opened in Siberia in 2007.
+After the total reconstruction in 2005, it was the first permanent racing facility in Russia until the Red Ring circuit has been opened in Siberia in 2007.
 The track design satisfies to FIA Grade III requirements.
 The raceway equipped with 18 pit boxes, 13×6 m each, race control tower with AMB time keeping system, grandstands for 2000 spectators and a small hotel.